BounaixVincent/test-jasonette/README.md

   res -> values -> strings.xml

-# ISSUES
+## ISSUES

-Images displayed in the footer are unicolored.
+-Images displayed in the footer are unicolored.
 Unlike our logos.
+-I don't know how to create a backward button